 - Contract analysis capabilities

-Best for: Mid-size firms wanting AI-first research, litigation teams, firms transitioning from traditional databases
+Best for: Mid-size firms wanting AI-first research, litigation teams, and firms transitioning from traditional databases

 Pros: